siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

    ```

 ## Use Case
-The secuirty with any integration/communication over network is most important factor which must be assessed and handled perfrectly.
+The security with any integration/communication over network is most important factor which must be assessed and handled perfectly.
 With Hyper Text Transfer Protocol (HTTP) which runs over the seven layers of OSI model where there is a way to provide encryption on OSI's transport layer and hence it is also called Transport Layer Security (TLS).
 The TLS implementation with HTTP results in a new protocol called Hyper Text Transfer Protocol Secure (HTTPS) and also called HTTP with Secure Socket Layer (SSL).

 To protect data in transit, SSL is a proven solution for data theft and data corruption.
 To implement SSL in server, the most server containers provide in built mechanism which need to configure.
 When SSL is configured, an key is required which will be used for following purpose:
 - Key for encryption while sending data to client for encrypted data transit.